Peel Affordable Rental Incentives Program

 - Region encouraging middle-income housing for Brampton, Mississauga

-- Region of Peel Launches Annual Peel Affordable Rental Incentives Program
+- Peel Launches Annual Peel Affordable Rental Incentives Program

 - Peels grant for building affordable rentals becomes permanent, to launch in fall